-As a result, I am here to share with you 10 strategies that will help you gain new donors and keep the ones you already have.
-There are obviously more, and we actually share more of them on our FREE YouTube Channel, which you can check out at your leisure should you need additional ideas.
+I am here to share 8 strategies that will help you gain and retain donors.
+There are obviously more, such as your strategy around LYBUNTs, which is one of my short YouTube videos you can check out at your leisure should you need additional ideas.

 Let’s jump right in.

 If you have a plan to gain and retain donors, you can work the plan and accomplish your goals.
 You need road map for how you anticipate growing your donor base.
 Develop strategies that are well thought out.
 Just as an organization needs a strategic or business plan, a development staff need a development plan.
 Part of a well-developed plan should include donor acquisition strategies and donor retention strategies.

 2. Prospect Clearing